-When can a Landlord enter a Property?
-A Tenant can peacefully reside in the property once they sign a lease with the Landlord.
+When can a Landlord enter the Property?
+A Tenant can peacefully reside in the property once they sign a lease.
 However, there are times when a Florida Landlord can enter.
-Florida Statute 83.53 outlines the times that allow a Florida Landlord to enter.
+To learn about a Landlord’s right to enter the property, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.

-A Landlord can enter under the following conditions:
+When Can a Landlord can enter the Property:

 2. Make Necessary or Agreed Repairs